wishingbox111/hello_node_3.10/README.md

   "main": "index.js", # note this needs to be the .js in main, "scripts": {
     "start": "node index.js",
-    "test": "jest --forceExit" #he changed the code to this },
+    "test": "jest --forceExit" #he changed the code to this, but for me, for some reason this gives error },
   "author": "",
   "license": "ISC",